Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Introduction

 Chemical tagging -- the ability to distinguish co-natal stars based on chemical abundances derived from spectra -- is one of the foundational ideas of stellar surveys.
 Understanding the conditions that create particular populations of stars informs our stellar physics models and puts constraints on models of galaxy formation and evolution.
 In theory, stars that are born together were formed from the same gas cloud and thus share a chemical signature in their atmospheres.
 In practice, the level of precision required for chemical tagging is not currently feasible \citep[$< 0.02$~dex;][]{Ness_2019}.

 The difficulties around chemical tagging become even more severe if there are unknown or unmodeled features in a spectrum, especially if those features impact wavelength regions used for measuring chemical abundances.
-In the visible and infrared (IR) regimes, the largest and most obvious source of non-stellar signal comes from the Earth's atmosphere.
-Because of detailed measurements of the night sky's effects as well as knowing the rest-frame that spectral features are produced in, astronomers are able to account for and remove the bulk of Earth's atmosphere's signature.
-However, many spectra suffer from imperfect skyline and telluric removal, which leaves residual features capable of confusing spectral analysis pipelines.
+In the visible and infrared (IR) regimes, the largest and most obvious source of non-stellar signal comes from the Earth's atmosphere, including sky line emission from OH and telluric absorption from CH$_4$, CO$_2$, and H$_2$O. Because of detailed measurements of the night sky's effects as well as knowing the rest-frame that spectral features are produced in, astronomers are able to account for and remove the bulk of Earth's atmosphere's signature.
+However, many spectra suffer from imperfect sky line and telluric removal, which leaves residual features capable of confusing spectral analysis pipelines.

 Another (often ignored) source of contamination comes from intervening dust and gas along the line-of-sight (LOS) to a star.
 Due to the velocity offset between gas/dust clouds and stars, spectral features from the Interstellar Medium (ISM) can appear at different wavelength locations in a set of observations at different LOS in the Galaxy.
 This issue is complicated further when the identification or central wavelength of an ISM-based feature is unknown or poorly constrained.
 Without a complete and accurate model of a star's light, it is often difficult to know a priori whether a particular residual feature is caused by non-stellar sources or is simply unknown physics/missing chemical species in the model.